blacksenator/fbcallrouter/README.md

 For an incoming call a cascaded check takes place:

-* First, it is checked, whether the number is already known in one of your telephone books (`'whitelist'`).
+* First, it is checked, whether the number is already known in one of your telephone books (`'whitelist'`) Even known spam numbers (`'blacklist'`) are not analyzed any further.

 * If not, than it is checked if it is a foreign number.
 If you have set (`'blockForeign'`) the number will be transferred to the corresponding phonebook (`'blacklist'`) for future rejections.

 * Than it is checked if a domestic number has a valid area code (ONB*) or celluar code**.
 Quite often spammers using fake area codes.
 If so, the number will be transferred to the corresponding phonebook (`'blacklist'`) for future rejections.

+* After that it is checked if the subribers number is valid or starting with a zero (only applies to landline numbers).
+If so, the number will be transferred to the corresponding phonebook (`'blacklist'`) for future rejections.

-* If all this passed, it is checked at [tellows](https://www.tellows.de/) if this number has received a bad score (six to ten) and at least more than three comments.
+* If all this passed, it is checked at [tellows](https://www.tellows.de/) if this number has received a bad score (six to nine) and at least more than three comments.
 You can adapt the values in the configuration file.
 The second parameter is for quality purposes: not a single opinion there should block a service provider whose call you might expect.
 But if the score is proven bad according to your settings, the number will be transferred to the corresponding phonebook (spam) for future rejections.